Our team has been working on creating the very best coworking space management software since 2016.

 - Craft a clear job description that outlines the roles and responsibilities of each position so it’s clear before someone joins the team

-It can be easy to ask a lot of your team and want them to step up to fill the different needs of the company.
-However, part of being a good leader is respecting their boundaries.
+It can be easy to ask a lot of your team, especially if you have overachieving community managers.
+However, part of being a good leader is respecting boundaries so you can enable them to be successful.

 Perhaps the most important part of managing a team is being an empathetic leader.